Mizuwuki/spammer/README.md

 $ python main.py

 To start the script.
 You'll have a time frame of 20 secs to go to that social media's website before the spammer starts.
 Head over to the website and to the specific dm/chat that you want to spam beforehand.

+For websites that have a time limit per message (like discord), go to spammer.py and remove the # from time.sleep(1).